 Am J Case Rep 2017; 18:114-118

+BACKGROUND: En-bloc transplantation is a surgical procedure in which multiple organs are transplanted simultaneously.
+It has some similarities with multi-organ transplantation but offers certain advantages.
 This report highlights the experience of our interdisciplinary group regarding the treatment and follow-up of patients who received en-bloc transplantation, with the aim of encouraging the development of this surgical technique.

+CASE REPORT: The first case is a 38-year-old patient with type 1 diabetes mellitus, liver cirrhosis, and chronic kidney failure who received an en-bloc transplant of the liver, pancreas, and kidney with no intraoperative complications.
+He had a prolonged hospital stay due to anemia and systemic inflammatory response syndrome, which were resolved successfully.
+At follow-up, he had no requirement for insulin or for dialysis, or for new interventions.
 The second case describes a 48-year-old patient with type 2 diabetes mellitus, renal failure, and liver cirrhosis who received an en-bloc transplant of the liver, pancreas, and kidney with no complications.
 During the postoperative period, the patient suffered a possible episode of acute tubular necrosis, which evolved towards improvement, with a tendency to normal metabolic and renal functioning, with no additional events.
 The patient is currently in follow-up and is insulin-independent.

 CONCLUSIONS: En-bloc transplantation is a safe procedure, which is technically simple and which achieves excellent results.
 This procedure is indicated in patients with end-stage renal disease, cirrhosis, and diabetes mellitus that is difficult to control.